Nova Dogsport is a facility dedicated to dog sports and training located in Harrietsfield, Nova Scotia.

 Lindsay and her family Shelties Quincy and Mocha joined the Sublime Agility group in 2010 and successfully compete in agility, disc dog and previously obedience and conformation.
 New addition Pinto arrived in 2012 and has already participated in disc dog, agility, and obedience events.

 Adina MacRae first studied animal learning and behaviour when she earned a Psychology degree at Dalhousie University.
 After completing her Bachelor of Public Relations at MSVU, she adopted her first dog “Buddy,” a Boxer/Pit Bull mix from the Bide Awhile Shelter (www.bideawhile.org) and got a crash course in dog behaviour.
 Shortly after Buddy’s adoption, Adina began training dogs and conducting behaviour assessments on behalf of the Metro SPCA.
 She remains current in her understanding of dog behaviour and has graduated from the Companion Animal Sciences Institute and attended conferences held by the Association of Pet Dog Trainers (APDT) and Canadian Association of Professional Pet Dog Trainers (CAPPDT).
-She regularly presents at the NSSPCA Animal Wellness Conference and hosts seminars on various dog behaviour and training topics.
+She has presented at the NSSPCA Animal Wellness Conference and hosted seminars on various dog behaviour and training topics.

 Jenn Embree began her life working with animals at the age of 13 when she first starting taking riding lessons.
 She eventually used a co-op course in high school to job shadow local riding instructors and coaches.
 While still in high school she began working as a stable hand, groom, and lesson assistant at Briarwood Farms, assisting with teaching children ages 8-17 at summer camps for three years.
 While there she volunteered to ride every problem horse that no one wanted to deal with just to spend more time in the saddle.